colinta/graymatter/README.md

 ### Locals

+*Unless you are brave of heart, I would not recommend you use this.
+It is a hack, and I have had mixed success with it.*

 I won't deny the fact that this is a very *hacky* little addition, but it does gets the job done!